colinhemphill/pokenode/README.md

 Available functions are ``pokedex``, ``pokemon``, ``type``, ``move``, ``ability``, ``pokemon``, ``egg``, ``description``, ``sprite``, and ``game``.
 The function ``pokedex`` takes no parameters, just a callback function.

+You do not have to know the index of a type to get the resource.
+You can call:

+    pokeAPI.type('fire', function(err, data) {...

+To get the type object.

 ## Something else?

 The Pokéapi is currently at version 1, so this wrapper defaults to that.
 In case that ever changes, you can set the version number with: